HowTo: Build a retro-smart home display via analog displays

 Collect required parts

-In the following picture you can see the parts you need to build your own Retro-SmartHome-Display.
+In the following picture you can see the parts you need to build your own retro SmartHome display.

-Print the required 3D parts
+Print the 3D parts you need

 Housing for a display: